themoonisacheese/2bored2wait/README.md

 # Docker usage guide (if you know how to use docker)
 1. Read the code to ensure I'm not stealing your credentials.
 I'm not, but you shouldn't take my word for it.
 If you don't know how to read it, downloading stuff off the internet and giving it your password is probably a bad idea anyway.
-2. From a terminal run:
+2. Edit docker-compose.yml and start the container
 ```
-docker run --name 2b2w -d -p 80:80 -p 25565:25565 -e MOJANG_USERNAME="user@domain.com" -e MOJANG_PASSWORD="myverysecretpassword" edoardo396/2bored2wait
+docker-compose up -d
 ```
-3. Open a browser and navigate to http://localhost
+3. Open a browser and navigate to http://localhost, attach to the container, or open a chat dialog with the discord bot
-4. Press the "Start queuing" button.
-The queue position indicator auto-updates, but sometimes it takes a while to start counting (like 1 min).
+4. Press the "Start queuing" button/message the bot or cli "start"
 5. Once the queue reaches a low number, connect to the Minecraft server at address `localhost`.
-Currently, you have to connect BEFORE reaching the end of the queue or you will not spawn in the world correctly (I'm told that sneaking around and right-clicking things eventually makes you spawn correctly but I was not able to verify that).
-6. After you log off, click the "stop queuing" button.
-This is really important, as you will not actually disconnect from 2b2t until you do that.
+6. After you log off, stop the 2bored2wait queue or your account will stay logged in on the server.
+You can reconnect to localhost in case you disconnected by accident.

 ## Additional configuration